cmpd6/cmpd6.github.io/_minisymposia/bridging-the-scale-from-within-host-to-epidemic-models.md

     - Hayriye Gulbudak
 ---

-(Note: talk titles and links to abstracts will appear when the information is submitted by speakers and processed.)

 <h3 class="font-weight-light mb-3">Description</h3>

 Epidemic dynamics clearly depends on time-course of infection and immunity within individuals.
 Another important factor in epidemic dynamics is pathogen evolution whose dynamics depends on within-host processes and between-host transmission.